FTCTeam772/Competition/README.md

 ### Compiler ###
 - Makefile: A makefile for building MusicCompiler
 - MusicCompiler.c: The source file for a program that compiles music from .mus format to .nms for the NXT
+- win32/MusicCompiler.exe: A prebuilt Windows binary of the program

 Music File Format
 -----------------